 Joining a peer network can help you connect with others facing similar challenges and successes.
 Sessions are not recorded to make space to allow you to explore ideas off the record with colleagues.

 Join your peers (senior level non-family staff) for quarterly video chats.
 This time is peer-directed, with NCFP staff and other outside experts serving as resources.
-Join and build a network of colleagues facing the unique challenges, complications, and joys that are inherent in this role.
+Build a network facing the unique challenges, complications, and joys that are inherent in this role.

 Join this special peer group of family givers and those who support them.
 Many in this group have decided to operate with a limited lifespan.
 Others are thinking about the decision to spend down.
-Meet colleagues in this confidential, safe space, while discussing tactics, strategies, and timely questions.
+Meet colleagues in this confidential, safe space while discussing tactics, strategies, and timely questions about limited lifespan foundations.